 Starting or running a hotel costs a lot of money.
 Most successful hotel owners know how to utilize their finances in order to better manage burdensome overhead.
-By investigating multiple lending programs, it becomes possible to acquire and maintain an adequate level of operational capital over the course of the short and long-term.
+By investigating multiple lending programs, it becomes possible to acquire and maintain an adequate level of operational capital over the course of short and long term.

 In this article, we are going to discuss three different lending options to finance hotels.
 First, we will cover Small Business Administration loans or SBA loans, a government-guaranteed program for small businesses.
-In the second we’ll review a business line of credit, which is a flexible lending tool with no purchase restrictions.
+Second, we’ll review a business line of credit, which is a flexible lending tool with no purchase restrictions.
 Finally, we will detail how equipment financing can help you fund your hotel.

 SBA Loans for Hotel Financing